XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 ```

 Since the API accepts either `subProjectId` or `subProjectId:streamId`, existing code that calls the
-API using `jwt.subProjectId` or window message `message.subProject` should continue to work as-is.
+API using `jwt.subProjectId` or window message `message.subProject` should continue to work unchanged.

-#### Compatibility concerns
+#### Compatibility issues

-If you use the subproject ID as a key to find other records you will need to make this change to
+* If you use the subproject ID as a key to find other records you will need to make this change to
   convert the ID to the legacy value:

 ```
 subProjectId = subProjectId.split(':')[0]
 ```

-In FieldTwin 8.1 and beyond, if it is appropriate to store your data at branch level, use the full
+* In FieldTwin 8.1 and beyond, if it is appropriate to store your data at branch level,
-`subProjectId:streamId` or incorporate the new `streamId` separately.
+  use the full `subProjectId:streamId` or incorporate the new `streamId` separately
+* API v1.8 and below has been removed
+* The JWT `userRights` now includes `canViewDocuments` and `canEditDocuments`
+  and the API now enforces them
+* Invalid layers (e.g. unsupported files) in a subproject used to be ignored.
+To avoid ambiguous
+  data, failure to load a layer now causes all API calls for that subproject to return an error.
+  * To fix this: open the subproject in Design, view the _Layers_ in the Project View tab,
+    find the layers that have a red warning triangle and delete them